Techtile: a Flexible Testbed for Distributed Acoustic Indoor Positioning and Sensing: Acknowledgments

 \section{Acknowledgments}

 The realization of the Techtile infrastructure is made possible thanks to the generous support of a bequest granted to the Science, Engineering and Technology Group of the KU Leuven.
-We have received hardware from both Niko and On Semiconductor.
-We also thank our equipment suppliers National Instruments, Dell and W\"urth Electronics for their special support for this pioneering development.
+This research was partly funded by Research Foundation - Flanders (FWO) under grant agreement No. 90D3819N.
+We received hardware from Niko and On Semiconductor and thank our equipment suppliers National Instruments, Dell and W\"urth Electronics for their support for this pioneering development.
 Furthermore, the colleagues of the Dramco research group have made an enormous contribution by building, devising and developing Techtile.

 { }